Baselj/AJPESWebCrawler/README.md

  - It goes to the original website,
  - finds the selected element,
  - clicks it,
- - waits for downloading,
+ - waits for page to load,
  - clicks the download link,
  - waits for chrome to finish downloading,
+ - closes the newly opened window,
- - goes back to original website
+ - goes back to original website,
  - and repeats the process.